Real and quaternionic second-order free cumulants and connections to matrix cumulants: The quaternionic case

 \section{The quaternionic case}

-We give here the definitions of quaternionic matrix cumulants and quaternionic vertex cumulants.
+We give here the definition of quaternionic vertex cumulants.
 Definitions of quaternionic second-order probability spaces and quaternionic second-order freeness can be found in \cite{2015arXiv150404612R}.
 More details on the definition of quaternionic matrix cumulants and their use in computing random matrix quantities can be found in \cite{MR2337139, MR3455672}.
-The analogous results for those given for the real case hold for the quaternionic case with appropriate changes.
+The analogous results for those given for the real case hold for the quaternionic case with appropriate changes to the proofs.